lsaffel/selectionSort/README.md

 Input: nums = [5,1,1,2,0,0] Output: [0,0,1,1,2,5]

-Explanation: Note that the values of nums are not necessairly unique.
+Explanation: Note that the values of nums are not necessarily unique.

 Note: selection sort is basically O(n squared)